 These are intended to be general learning goals achieved by the end of an apprenticeship.
 They represent only the basic learning required to handle and fly a hawk on game.
 I consider falconry an ongoing lifelong learning process for the falconer.
-Before an apprentice can move on and begin self-direction as a General falconer, I would expect them to be able to demonstrate these basic skills, attitudes and accomplishments.
-They need not be perfect at them, but they should at least be able to fumble through their weakest normal hawking task without risk to themselves or the hawk.
+Before an apprentice can move on and begin self-direction as a General falconer, I would expect them to be able to demonstrate these basic skills, attitudes and accomplishments at a competent level.

 Trapping & Manning